jojonaloha/dearpresidenttrump/index.md

 I'm fortunate enough that at my lowest point, my wife and newborn daughter and I lived in a small two bedroom condo owned by my grandmother-in-law.
-She let us live their rent-free, we only had to pay the utilities and HOA fees.
+She let us live there rent-free, we only had to pay the utilities and HOA fees.
 I was fresh out of college and had recently lost my job at a sign company.
 I was lucky to find another one fairly quickly building websites at a small company.
 They couldn't afford health insurance, and neither could I. I made so little that my